Great Warley: History

+The Warley area became the two parishes of Little Warley, covering that manor, and Great Warley, covering the two manors of Warley Abbess and Warley Franks.
+The parish of Great Warley was also sometimes called Warley Magna, Warley Wallet, or West Warley.

-The original church of St. Mary was built south of the current A127, with the first rector being recorded as John le Norreis in 1247.
-The ancient parish of Great Warley, was seven miles north to south but only 1 mile across at its widest part, and was separated from Little Warley in the east by a stream that passes through Bulphan Fen on its way to the Thames.
-The parish was part of the Hundred of Chafford and from 1836 the Romford Poor Union before the change in 1875 to the Romford Rural Sanitary District.
-It also came under the Brentwood Petty Sessional and County Court.
+Great Warley's original parish church, dedicated to St Mary, stood towards the southern end of the parish, south of the modern A127 road.
+The church immediately adjoined Great Warley Hall, the manor house of Warley Abbess.
+The first recorded rector was John le Norreis in 1247.
+The ancient parish of Great Warley was seven miles north to south but only one mile across at its widest part, and was separated from Little Warley in the east by a stream that passes through Bulphan Fen on its way to the Thames.

 Great Warley Common at one time ran from the village and connected with the outskirts of Brentwood, as shown by Chapman and André's 1777 Map of Essex.
-The common, along with Little Warley common, were owned by George Winn, who started selling off the land for development, including 116 acres for Warley Barracks and another 172 acres for residential development.
-In 1855, the new ecclesiastical parish of Christ Church was setup, with northern parts of Great Warley, along with parts of South Weald and Shenfield parishes to serve the new residents.
-The old church at St. Mary's had been reported as totally inadequate for the growing population in 1851, with the rector's sister in law, Sarah Clay donating £1,000 to build the new church.
-By 1876, 1,416 people lived in the parish, though 1,004 were in the new church parish of Christ Church.
-This area would become a suburb of Brentwood and was named Warley to distinguish it from the villages of Great Warley and Little Warley.
-In 1858, the chancel at St. Mary's collapsed, so remodeling work commenced under the guidance of Samuel Sanders Teulon which was completed in 1860.
-However, with the village centre moving further away from the church, it fell into disrepair, and a new "Interim" church was built from wood in the grounds of "Fairfields", home of Rector Bailey.
+The common, along with Little Warley Common, were owned by George Winn, who started selling off the land for development, including 116 acres for Warley Barracks and another 172 acres for residential development.
+In 1855, the new ecclesiastical parish of Christ Church was set up, covering northern parts of Great Warley, along with parts of South Weald and Shenfield civil parishes to serve the new residents.
+The old church at St Mary's had been reported as totally inadequate for the growing population in 1851, with the rector's sister-in-law, Sarah Clay, donating £1,000 to build the new church.

+By 1876, 1,416 people lived in the parish, of which 1,004 were in the new church parish of Christ Church.
+This area was a suburb of Brentwood, which became known just as Warley to distinguish it from the villages of Great Warley and Little Warley, which two civil parishes it straddled.

+In 1858, the chancel at St Mary's collapsed, so remodelling work commenced under the guidance of Samuel Sanders Teulon which was completed in 1860.
+However, with the village centre moving further away from the church, it fell into disrepair, and a new "interim" church was built from wood in the grounds of "Fairfields", home of Rector Bailey.
 The first service was in 1892 attended by 140 parishioners, although the old church was continued to be used for funerals.